Masks, Vaccines, HIPPA, and the Classroom

 We are working really hard to ensure the safety of all of our stakeholders (air purifiers, sanitizer, and more strict cleaning protocols).
 We hope that our students and tutors are just as committed to everyone’s safety to do their part (screening, providing proof of vaccination, and masking).

 Both masks and proof of vaccination are required to receive tutoring in a PHYSICAL Seeds of Literacy classroom.

 The Virtual Classroom is an option for all students and volunteers.
 No masks or vaccines are required for virtual learning.

 Seeds of Literacy reopens Seeds West and Seeds East classrooms for on-site tutoring the week of July 12, 2021.

 Physical Classrooms will be open in a limited capacity.
 Tutoring will be offered 2 days a week at each location.
+(Beginning September 13, tutoring offered 4 days a week at each location.)
 The Virtual Classroom remains operational 4 days a week to accommodate out-of-state students, unvaccinated students, and students with limited mobility or other health restrictions.

 NEW STUDENT ORIENTATION

 - Seeds West: Mondays & Tuesdays